fastify/fastify-mongodb/README.md

 npm i fastify-mongodb --save
 ```
 ## Usage
-Add it to you project with `register` and you are done!
+Add it to your project with `register` and you are done!
 You can access the *Mongo* database via `fastify.mongo.db` and *ObjectId* via `fastify.mongo.ObjectId`.
 ```js
 const fastify = require('fastify')()